gradle/gradle/subprojects/docs/src/docs/release/notes.md

 ### `dependencies` and `dependencyInsight` support configuration name abbreviation

-The [dependencies task](userguide/viewing_debugging_dependencies.html#sec:listing_dependencies) can be used to list the dependencies used by your project.

-The [depedencyInsight task](userguide/viewing_debugging_dependencies.html#sec:identifying_reason_dependency_selection) can be used to identify why a particular version of a dependency was selected.
+The [dependencies task](userguide/viewing_debugging_dependencies.html#sec:listing_dependencies) and [depedencyInsight task](userguide/viewing_debugging_dependencies.html#sec:identifying_reason_dependency_selection) reports can be used to list the dependencies used by your project and to identify why a particular version of a dependency was selected.

-When selecting a configuration using the `--configuration` parameter from the command-line, you can now use an abbreviated camelCase notation in the [same way as subproject and task names](userguide/command_line_interface.html#sec:name_abbreviation).
-A configuration is a group of dependencies that are used for a particular purpose.
-For example, `compileClasspath` is used to compile Java code and `testRuntimeClasspath` is used to execute Java tests.
+When using those reports from the command line and selecting a configuration using the `--configuration` parameter, you can now use an abbreviated camelCase notation in the [same way as subproject and task names](userguide/command_line_interface.html#sec:name_abbreviation).

-With this release, the command-line `gradle dependencies --configuration tRC` can be used instead of `gradle dependencies --configuration testRuntimeClasspath` as long as the abbreviation `tRC` is unambiguous.
+For example, the command-line `gradle dependencies --configuration tRC` can be used instead of `gradle dependencies --configuration testRuntimeClasspath` as long as the abbreviation `tRC` is unambiguous.

 ### Version catalog alias improvements

-[Version catalogs](​​userguide/platforms.html#sub:version-catalog-declaration) are in [feature preview](userguide/feature_lifecycle.html#feature_preview) and may change.
-Version catalogs provide a convenient API for referencing dependencies and their versions.
+[Version catalog](userguide/platforms.html#sub:version-catalog-declaration) is a [feature preview](userguide/feature_lifecycle.html#feature_preview) that provides a convenient API for referencing dependencies and their versions.

 In previous Gradle releases, it wasn't possible to declare a [version catalog](userguide/platforms.html#sub:version-catalog) where an alias would also contain sub-aliases.For example, it wasn't possible to declare both an alias `jackson` and `jackson.xml`, you would have had to create aliases `jackson.core` and `jackson.xml`.